SwarmStorm/awesome/README.md

 *   [mitmproxy/mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

 *   [patroni/patroni](https://github.com/patroni/patroni) - A template for PostgreSQL High Availability with Etcd, Consul, ZooKeeper, or Kubernetes

-*   [darsan-in/SEO-KW-Filter](https://github.com/darsan-in/SEO-KW-Filter) - This project is a powerful tool for SEO professionals to filter and retain only the top-performing keywords.
-It allows you to set a threshold for the number of top keywords and outputs the results in CSV, Excel, or text format.
-This filtered keyword list can be used to generate high-quality content with LLM models, enhancing SEO efforts.

 *   [alonlavian/RAGent](https://github.com/alonlavian/RAGent) - When RAG and agents fall in love